 Orqa, a new new player in goggles market, located in the Croatia, rumored to release FPV.One goggles, and promised them to be the best!
 These goggles will have 1280 x 960 resolution OLED microdisplays with the 44° FOV (FatShark’s HDO goggles for reference have 960 x 720 and 37° FOV).
 With these displays they would be currently the highestresolutionOLED microdisplays used in compact FPV goggles.
 Native resolution is 1280×960, which is 4:3 and can be switched to 16:9 ( 1280×720 ) by turning off 120 lines in the OLED display.
 The inter-pupillary distance (IPD) is announced to be also the widest range in the market from 56 to 74 mm.
-Goggles will have adjustable eye-relief (up to 5 mm).
+Goggles will have adjustable eye-relief (this feature was scrubbed in the later revisions).
 FPV.One will use standart aftermarket receivermodules – they will have two bays for quadversity.
 DVR promised to be be “true HD” resolution – no clue what that should mean.

 Goggles will have sensor that automatically turns off the OLEDscreeens and goes into automatic standby when you take the goggles of your head.